williamscollege/canvas_williams_mods/README.md

 ## FEATURES

+- NOTE: As of 2016, Canvas has a new UI.
+The files "wms_v2_CanvasGlobal.js/.css" reflect their new UI.

 #### People: Add Face Book and Learning Mode

  - Add Button: Automatically insert a "Face Book" button on Canvas' "People" page